Summary of broadband development in Ireland

 - developing reputation in information, communications and digital technologies.

 Furthermore, the government proclaimed its determination to ensure fast and reliable broadband access throughout Ireland.
 In December 2015, the Irish government published an updated version of the National Broadband Plan (Ireland’s Broadband Intervention Strategy) taking into account the inputs from members of the public, industry and stakeholders.
-It sets the target of 100% coverage of minimum 30 Mbps throughout the country and 50% take up of minimum 100 Mbps.
+It sets the target of 100% coverage of minimum 30 Mbps throughout the country and 50% take up of minimum 100 Mbps by the end of 2020.

 Main measures for broadband coverage

-- Broadband mapping: the Irish government has established a High Speed Broadband Map.
+- Broadband mapping: the Irish government has established an interactive High-Speed Broadband Map.
 The mapping tool provides an overview of the areas covered by operators and areas subject to the State Intervention of the National Broadband Plan.
+The latest update shows progress in the deployment of high-speed broadband in the blue areas on the map up until the end of June 2018, including those premises passed under the eir Commitment Agreement.

 National and regional broadband financial instruments